zotonic/zotonic/doc/dev/documentation.rst

 **HOW**: Step-by-step instructions for implementing your solution.

 Don't take user competency for granted.
-When you specify a command, note what user name you're working under and what directory you are working in.
+When you specify a command, note what user name you’re working under and what directory you are working in.
 Respect the noobies by including steps that may be obvious to you but not so obvious to folks with less experience.